-In essence, Neighbourhoods provides technical infrastructure for developers to sustainably build modules and communities of users to articulate their own culture and pursue their common good(s).
+In essence, Neighbourhoods provides technical infrastructure for developers to sustainably build tools and communities of users to articulate their own culture and pursue their common good(s).

 Note the sharing economy examples; Neighbourhoods enable decentralized versions of today’s popular web apps without